General Information

 Sixth, in X-C there is only ONE race, but the distance of the race varies depending on the age of the runner.
 The older the runner, the further the race distance, the younger the runner, the shorter the race distance.
 And of course the boys only race against other boys, and the girls only race against other girls.

-Seventh, X-C is in the fall and goes from August 15th to December 10th (while track goes from Feb 1st to July 31st).
+Seventh, X-C is in the fall and goes from August 14th to December 2nd (while track goes from Feb 1st to August 5th).

-Eighth, are our practices any different?
+Eighth: "Are our practices any different?"
 NO, our practices are pretty much the SAME for both TRACK and X-C.

 ---------------------------------------------------------------

-RECOMMENDED SHOES for TRAINING
+RECOMMENDED SHOES for TRAINING & Racing

 RECOMMENDED SHOES for RACES